dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 transfer and manage influence?

 - how else does influence flow in the micro scale?
-  - what do we use it one? we need things (favors, jobs, etc) from each other on a small scale.
+  - what do we use it on? we need things (favors, jobs, etc) from each other on a small scale.
     - this can be explained in a kind of anarcho-capitalist way
     - voting with your dollar